cloudmesh-community/book/chapters/in/box.md

 ## Box Methods

-The Python SDK has several methods for creating objects and endpoints which you can then perform operations on, including:
+The Python SDK has several methods for creating objects and endpoints which you can then perform operations on.
-- client.user(user_id)
-- client.folder(folder_id)
-- client.file(file_id)
-- client.search()
-- client.events()

 ### Get information about a Box object